 - Keep frequently used items such as clothes, phone chargers, kitchen and eating utensils in easily accessible locations. - If you have pets consider organising assistance to look after them following your surgery, and/or make arrangements to keep them in another area of the house when you first arrive home. - You will require clearance from your surgeon before returning to driving.
 This may be up to 6 weeks following your surgery.
-Therefore you will need to arrange for someone to drive you to and from any appointments. - You may wish to arrange for some help with cleaning, laundry and meals in the first few weeks.
+Therefore you may need to arrange for someone to drive you to and from appointments. - You may wish to arrange for some help with cleaning, laundry and meals in the first few weeks.
 Freezing meals, ordering pre-made meals and stocking up on non-perishable items prior to your surgery can be useful. - You may require assistance initially with supermarket shopping.
 Most grocery stores can deliver to your door, or if collecting a small number of items, consider taking a backpack rather than carrying shopping bags.

-- Make sure hallways and rooms are clear of clutter and move furniture to allow sufficient space to move around safely with crutches.
-Move electrical cords or any trip hazards and ensure carpets/rugs are firmly anchored to the floor. - Low furniture such as couches, soft surfaces or chairs with wheels (e.g. office chairs) should be avoided initially as they are difficult to stand up from.
-We recommend supportive chairs with armrests, a firm back and seats that are not too low.
+- Make sure hallways and rooms are clear of clutter and move furniture to allow sufficient space to move around with crutches safely.
+Move electrical cords or any trip hazards and ensure carpets/rugs are firmly anchored to the floor. - Low furniture such as couches, soft surfaces or chairs with wheels (e.g. office chairs) should be avoided as they are difficult to stand up from.
+If you have hip precautions after surgery, you will not be able to sit on low chairs, or chairs that cause you to bend more than ninety degrees at your hip for 6 weeks post-surgery.
+We recommend supportive chairs with armrests and a firm back and seats that are not too low.
 If you do not have a suitable option, our Allied Health team can arrange for you to hire an orthopaedic chair. - Familiarise yourself with your local mobility store or pharmacy that supplies medical equipment such as over-toilet frames, long-handled aids and shower stools.
 You may need to hire or purchase some of this equipment.
 Our Allied Health staff will let you know if you need these for home.